-The HSE defines work-related violence as:
+The Health and Safety Executive Northern Ireland (HSENI) defines work-related violence as:

-'any situation where a person is abused, threatened or assaulted in circumstances relating to their work'.
+'any situation where a person is abused, threatened or assaulted in circumstances relating to their work.'

-Such circumstances include any work-related activity, whether on school/college premises or off-site (such as educational visits).
+Such circumstances include any work-related activity, whether on school/college premises or off-site (e.g. educational visits).
 A pupil, colleague or member of the public could be responsible.
 Physical force, verbal abuse or threats, including prejudice-related incidents and damage to property, are all forms of violence.

-Schools and colleges should have strategies to address, prevent and deal with work related violence, including verbal and physical abuse of staff.
+Schools and colleges should have strategies to address, prevent and deal with work-related violence, including verbal and physical abuse of staff.